Participant Information and Consent Form

 7. What are the possible benefits of taking part?

-There will be no clear benefit to you from your participation in this research, but we hope that it may improve the health and wellbeing of young people emerging into adulthood in the future.
+There will be no clear benefit to you from your participation in this research, but we hope that it may improve the health and wellbeing of graduates in the future.
 You will not receive any payment for your involvement in the research.

 8. What are the possible risks and disadvantages of taking part?